intrbiz/bergamot-site/src/main/views/docs.md

 You can ask for help, report issues, suggest features, say nice things, what ever really.
 IRC is probably worth a first port of call if you have a simple issue which can be answered quickly.

+### Discussions

+Discuss is your mailing list system.
+Simply register for an account and select the lists you wish to subscribe to.
+Messages can be posted either by email (plain text) or online.
+All messages are publicly archived here on the site for people to read and reference.